In 2022, most modern employers are using carefully-worded behavioral interview questions. Are you ready?

 "Would that type of problem-solving experience be relevant to this job?"

 Here's a more fully formed example answer to the above question:

-"When facing problems on the job I try to take a systematic approach.
-I think it's important to clarify the problem first before you start coming up with possible solutions, or wasting other people's time.
-I also try to think about the best possible outcome, or what I want the result to be.
-FOR EXAMPLE, when I was at Job "X" ... (use one of your S.T.A.R.
-Statements here) … and the result was a 15% increase in cost-savings for that project.
+"When facing problems I try to take a systematic approach.
+I think it's important to clarify the problem first and get as much information as I can by collaborating with important stakeholders — BEFORE I start proposing possible solutions.
+I also try to think about what the best possible outcome might look like.
+FOR EXAMPLE, when I was at Company XYZ … (use one of your S.O.A.R.L.
+Stories here) … and the result was about a 15% increase in cost-savings for that project.
 What I learned was [XYZ] …

-STRATEGY:This question reveals a lot about you.
+STRATEGY:This is potentially a trick question.
 You want to indicate that what you liked best about your last job are things that will appeal to the Hiring Manager.
-Show that your last job allowed you to demonstrate many of the positive and desirable Behavioral Competencies that are discussed at the beginning of the Guide.
+Show that your last job allowed you to demonstrate many of the positive and desirable Behavioral Competencies that are discussed in-depth at the beginning of the Guide.
 Give specific examples of how your last job allowed you to flex your skills and show your maturity.

-STRATEGY: Show that you are able to learn from your mistakes, but don't offer up any negative examples concerning your past performance.
-Show that you have been successful, but that you have the maturity it takes to examine your own behavior so that you can learn and grow and be a better employee.
+STRATEGY:Think about what they want to hear.
+Show that you are able to learn from your mistakes, but don't offer up any negative examples concerning your past performance.
+Show that you have been successful, but that you have the maturity it takes to examine your own behavior so you can learn and grow and be a better employee.
 Be brief.

 "Would that type of experience be relevant to this job? ...
 Great! ...
 So when do I start? ..." (don't be afraid so throw some humor in if it's going well!)

 … To an interviewer, the difference is ENORMOUS between people who have a flood of relevant experience stories, and people who don't.